Man accused of putting injured grandmother in freezer, leaving her to die - NewsBreak

 Tincher continued living in the home with the body inside the freezer for months, but moved it to a storage unit in March, fearing Cumming’s body might be found.

-Werner said Tincher told police he didn’t call 911 because he was wanted for arrest because of terroristic threats made in 2018 against his wife.10-foot alligator spotted walking through Venice neighborhood
+Werner said Tincher told police he didn’t call 911 because he was wanted for arrest because of terroristic threats made in 2018 against his wife.15-year-old killed trying to buy cell phone in Long Beach

 Tincher also told investigators how much he loved his grandmother.